 Let’s start with the overall picture, and then I’ll share each part.

 Last Summer our son painted the porch gray and also painted the metal railing with white spray paint.
 I’d love to have a whole new porch, much bigger and with wooden posts.
 But that’s down the road a bit, so we make due with what we have now.
-The house also needs to be painted, hopefully this Summer we can tackle that.

 My favorite part of the whole porch are these cool painted twigs.
-We cut them from our back yard, so they didn’t cost anything at all.
+We cut them from our backyard, so they didn’t cost anything at all.
 Hop on over and see how we turned ordinary twigs into extraordinary pop of color.

 We needed something tall, so we first dug some old shutters out of the basement.
 But the color was too dark.
 Then I remembered the Memory Board that we had hanging on the wall in the Family Room.
 I had been meaning to update it a bit with some fabric, so this was the perfect opportunity.
 We simply used a staple gun to add the green burlap to the back.
 Then we needed a wreath or some flowers hanging on it.
 Again, after a few tries with ivy and silk flowers, we decided a simple grapevine wreath would do the trick.
 But the natural color of the wreath just wasn’t showing up well, so Doug grabbed a can of white spray paint and in minutes, we had a whole new wreath.

 I just love the little viola pansies.
 Aren’t they precious?
+They always cheer me up and add just the right amount of color to the front porch.

 For a little pop of color, I added an antique metal picnic basket next to the chair, and a couple birdhouses that my Dad made many years ago.